Bills acquire wide receiver Amari Cooper from Browns, giving QB Josh Allen much-needed playmaker

 Moore has 16 catches for 95 yards but suffered a rib injury in Sunday’s loss.
 Tillman was expected to do big things in his second season, but the third-round pick has just three catches.

 A change of scenery could be good for Cooper, the only player in Browns history to have consecutive 1,000-yard seasons.
-This season, he has a team-leading 24 catches for 250 yards and two touchdowns.
+He got off to a slow start this season, but was leading Cleveland with 24 catches for 250 yards and two touchdowns.

 But he and Watson have not been on the same page for most of the season, and Cooper only had 12 catches for 137 yards in his past three games.